kawaldhillon5/blogpost-client/README.md

 [Api](https://github.com/kawaldhillon5/blogpost-backend)

 Test Acount can be used to log-in and browse [site](https://blogpostsite-kawal.netlify.app)

+The backend is Deployed on free tier of Glitch(Hosting Service), so it takes some time to wake the server, first few seconds will show a blank page.

 - test user name: foo
 - test password: fooBar1!
 ---